Perth is the sunniest capital city in the world.

 Specifically, wildflowers.
 In fact, WA has the world’s largest collection of wildflowers, with more than 12,000 different types in our state alone.
 Most flowers are here year-round, with many in Kings Park.
 You can check out the incredible blooms on one of the many walking tracks and trails throughout Perth, or get a local expert to take you to the very best spots on foot, in a bus or on a segway.

 If you’re very eager though, spend your WA Day getting organised for wildflower season.
 September to November is when Mother Nature really takes things up a notch, and WA celebrates it in a big way.
 Pencil in a day to go to the Kings Park Festival in September, where they host what is dubbed as ‘the greatest wildflower show on Earth.’
-Half a million people turned out to the 2018 festival to experience the amazing wildflower displays, exhibitions and photography displays – so you know it must be good.
+Close to half a million people turned out to the 2020 festival to experience the amazing wildflower displays, exhibitions and photography displays – so you know it must be good.

 We have spectacular wildlife.